sonodima/Splicer/README.md

 <p>
 </p>

-> Splice is an awesome subscription-based service that gives producers access to thousends of samples.
+> Splice is an awesome subscription-based service that gives producers access to thousands of samples.
 This program lets you save any sound without burning any credit.
 Please keep in mind this project is for educational purposes only, and you must already have a paid account in order to use it.